About the National APS Resource Center (NAPSRC)

 Welcome to the National Adult Protective Services Resource Center!
 Here you’ll find links to our most recent newsletters, research publications, and additions to the Training Archive.

-The National Adult Protective Services Resource Center (NAPSRC), funded by a three-year grant from the US Administration on Aging, serves professionals from Adult Protective Services agencies across the United States.
+The National Adult Protective Services Resource Center (NAPSRC), funded by a two-year grant from the US Administration for Community Living, serves professionals from Adult Protective Services agencies across the United States.

 Structure and Funding

-The National APS Resource Center is a project (No. 90ER0002/01) of the U.S. Administration on Aging, U.S. Department of Health and Human Services (DHHS), administered by the National Adult Protective Services Association (NAPSA).
-Project funding is slated from October 2011 through September 2014, renewable annually.
+The National APS Resource Center is a project (No. 90ER0003) of the Administration for Community Living, U.S. Department of Health and Human Services (DHHS), administered by the National Adult Protective Services Association (NAPSA).
+Project funding is slated from October 2013 through September 2015.

 NAPSA is in the unique position, as the membership organization for Adult Protective Services professionals, to utilize its extensive network of front-line and administrative members to serve as the “Voice of APS” across the U.S. and bring resources where they are needed most.